furkanayaz/Slippy-Bottom-Bar/README.md

 ### How To Install?

-**Step 1.** Add the JitPack repository to your build file Add it in your root build.gradle at the end of repositories:
+**Step 1.** Add the JitPack repository to your build file Add it in your root build.gradle (settings.gradle.kts) at the end of repositories:

 ```
 dependencyResolutionManagement {